 Explaining Strict Product Liability

-Product liability cases have a distinguishing characteristic.
-The plaintiffs, through their product liability attorneys, do not have to demonstrate any degree of fault.
 This is called strict product liability.
 In other words, in a product liability case, the designer or manufacturer of a defective product is liable for injuries caused by the defective product, no matter how careful they were to make the safest products.

 While this means that you do have a right to recovery, it doesnāt necessarily mean that obtaining compensation is easy.
-As a result, we encourage you to seek the help of an experienced product liability lawyer in Las Vegas who knows how to hold manufacturers accountable.
+As a result, we encourage you to seek the help of an experienced product liability attorney in Las Vegas who knows how to hold manufacturers accountable.

 Who Canāt Be Strictly Liable for Injuries Resulting from Unsafe Products